 August is about to pass and so September will be the fresh month to implement your study plan.
-You have just 9 months for prelims exam (scheduled date 2nd June, 2019) and 13 months (October, 2019) for mains exam.
+You have just 9 months for prelims exam (scheduled date 2nd June 2019) and 13 months (October 2019) for mains exam.
 So, how to begin?
-Instead of directly plunging into preparation, first plan your study – break them into multiple sections and number of days or month(s).
-Just jot down a macro plan for your study in a piece of paper – divide them in several months.
+Instead of directly plunging into preparation, first, plan your study – break them into multiple sections and number of days or month(s).
+Just jot down a macro plan for your study in a piece of paper – divide them into several months.
 Remember, in this 9 months (Prelims) you have to not only complete the syllabus but need time to revise them.
 I have planned a study chart as an example and you can restructure your plan accordingly.
 Find it below:

 The most important part is that you have to compartmentalize your studies in several months.
 Arrange the list of subjects for study in such a way that it appears in both Prelims and Mains.
 For example, History, Polity, International Relations Economics, Science & technology, Internal Security, Environment etc. Now, we need to break this UPSC syllabus in several months in such a way that we can complete it as well as revise them.
 Study plan should be such that last two (2) months before prelims should be kept for revision and practice tests.

 September (30 Days)